Vladimir Build Guide by Dawgg

 -Little crowd control

-A very standard 21/9/0 build for most AP casters.
+A brand new 21/9/0 build for most AP casters.
 Vladimir benefits heavily from all the extra AP and HP due to his passive ability from Crimson Pact.
-The two points in Summoner's Wrath and Summoner's Resolve can be easily reallocated within the standard build, if you choose to go with a different summoner spell set-up.

 Greater Mark of Magic Penetration